top of page

 Internal Functionalities.

-Inside the column there are two shafts, each with its own pulley, installed on ballbearings to rotate easily top shaft is usually master and bottom is the slave; the belt with installed buckets is providing the lifting, getting the motion from the top shaft.
-Tension of the belt is critical, all elevators have a way to adjust it if decently built.
+Inside the column there are two shafts, each with its own pulley, installed on ball bearings to rotate easily.
+The top shaft is usually the driver and the bottom one is driven; the belt with installed buckets provides the lifting, taking motion from the top shaft.
+Belt tension is critical — all decently built elevators have a way to adjust it.

 Common elevator issues and how to fix them.